miadragovic/todo-list-manager/REPORT.md

   - gunicorn -k uvicorn.workers.UvicornWorker app.main:app --bind 0.0.0.0:80

 Locally, I can run:
-- docker build -t todo-local .
+- docker build -t todo-list-manager .
-- docker run -p 8080:80 todo-local
+- docker run -p 8000:80 todo-list-manager

-With this, the API is available at http://localhost:8080/ , /docs shows the FastAPI docs, and /health returns the health status.
+With this, the API is available at http://127.0.0.1:8000/ , /docs shows the FastAPI docs, and /health returns the health status.
 This proves that the container image itself is correct.

-# Azure deployment attempts
+# Azure deployment

-For the “deployment automation” requirement, I went further and integrated the container with Azure:
+For the deployment automation part, the container image is fully integrated with Azure:
-- The GitHub workflow builds a Docker image from the repository.
+- The GitHub workflow docker-acr-deploy.yml builds a Docker image from the repository.
 - The image is tagged and pushed to Azure Container Registry using credentials stored as GitHub secrets.
-- I created an Azure Web App for Containers that pulls this image.
+- An Azure Web App for Containers named mia-todo-manager is configured to pull this image.
+The app listens on port 80 inside the container and the Web App uses WEBSITES_PORT=80.
-- I also tried a separate “code” Web App with zip deployment and a startup command.
+- The default domain of this Web App now successfully serves the API.
+The root / endpoint returns the JSON status message, and the UI is available by adding /static/index.html at the end of the default domain.

-The container works correctly on my local machine, but on the shared Azure environment the app is currently not reachable from the default domain.
-The logs show issues like “No module named 'uvicorn'” or “No module named 'app'” inside the Azure runtime, even though the same code and image work locally.
-I spent a significant amount of time trying different startup commands and layouts, but the problem seems to be specific to the platform configuration, not the code.
+During development I created a second code Web App (mia-todo-manager2) and deployed it via ZIP (workflow azure-webapps-deploy.yml) as a fallback path.
+It runs the same FastAPI application, but the container-based Web App (mia-todo-manager) is the primary deployment used for this assignment.

 ## Monitoring and health checks